 The Replication Status report displays three charts that provide the status of the current replication job running on the system.
-This report is used to provide a
+This report is used to provide a snapshot of what is happening for all replication contexts to help understand the overall replication status on a Data Domain System.

-Table 81 Replication Context Summary chart label descriptions
+Table 84 Replication Context Summary chart label descriptions